GioF71/tidal-connect/README.md

 Goal for [March 2024](https://ko-fi.com/giof71/goal?g=0)
 Please note that support goal is limited to cover running costs for subscriptions to music services.

+## News

+Consider the new [mopidy-tidal](https://github.com/tehkillerbee/mopidy-tidal) alternative.
+Visit [this page](https://github.com/GioF71/audio-tools/tree/main/players/mopidy-tidal) for an example configuration.
+You will also find the reference to the underlying projects.

 ## Disclaimers

 ### Contents